 How These Cards Work

-The Expedia®+ Voyager Card from Citi lets customers Earn 25,000 Expedia+ Points after meeting purchase requirements*.
+The Expedia®+ Voyager Card from Citi lets customers Earn 25,000 Expedia+ Bonus Points after meeting purchase requirements*.
 These points are worth $175 towards reservations at most hotels, but $350 towards a selection of 1,400 different luxury properties in their +VIP Access hotel collection.

-When using this card, customers receive4 Expedia+ points per dollar on Expedia, 2 Expedia+ points per dollar on dining and entertainment, 1 Expedia+ point on other purchases.
+When using this card, customers receive4 Expedia+ bonus points per dollar on Expedia, 2 Expedia+ bonus points per dollar on dining and entertainment, 1 Expedia+ bonus point on other purchases.
 Other benefits include a $100 annual statement credit towards airline fees, Wif-Fi costs, or an application to the Global Entry program, which allows expedited customs on arrival to the United States, as well as admission to the Pre check lines with TSA.

 Cardholders will also enjoy Gold status in the Expedia+ program which offers free discounts and amenities as the +VIP Access hotel collection such as room upgrades and flexible check-in and check-out (when available).
 Gold members will receive a 30% bonus on their base rewards from the Expedia+ program (in addition to credit card rewards), as well as have access to a dedicated team of customer service agents.
 There is a $95 annual fee for this card, and no foreign transaction fees.